 Corporations formed by non-U.S. citizens may at some point discover that the corporate double taxation scenario is hurting them financially.
 But unfortunately for them, they are not eligible to elect for S Corp status.
 So, how can they take advantage of pass-through taxation?
 The answer: convert to an LLC.

 Some states allow for statutory conversions from a corporation to an LLC, but others do not.
 It’s essential for business owners to check with the state (and I recommend talking with an attorney) to identify the options.
 Where a statutory conversion isn’t possible, a statutory merger might be.
 Or it might be necessary to dissolve the corporation and form an LLC from the ground up.

 Domestication involves transferring an LLC or corporation’s charter to a different state—i.e., changing the business’s domicile (residence).

-Sometimes, people confuse domestication with foreign qualification.
+Sometimes, people confuse domestication with foreign qualifications.
 So let me take a moment to explain the difference:

 - Domestication of an LLC or Corporation is when you move the business to another state.
 When completed, it no longer exists in the state where it was initially formed.

 - Foreign qualification is registering a business in another state (or states) beyond the state in which it is already registered.
 With foreign qualification, the business retains its residence in its original state.